LeonMrBonnie/altv-os-mugshot/README.md

 Example: `alt.emitClient(player, "mugshot:start", "Title", "Top Text", "Mid Text", "Bottom Text", 0);`

-Arguments for `mugshot:stop`:
+Arguments for `mugshot:stop`:<br>
 None.
 The event has no arguments.
-But the mugshot board has to activate for it to work, else the event does nothing.
+But the mugshot board has to be activated for it to work, else the event does nothing.

 # Other alt:V Open Source Resources